mwat56/krabbel/README.md

 Things like routing details and network latency will take their time as well.
 In other words: This is _not_ a benchmarking tool.

-Sometimes the URLs in page links contain socalled CGI attributes carrying session specific data.
+Sometimes the URLs in page links contain socalled CGI arguments carrying session and/or page specific data.
-In this cases the respective server's execution path may depend on the value of that CGI attribute.
+In this cases the respective server's execution path may (or may not) depend on the value of that CGI argument(s).
-`krabbel` offers a second commandline option `-cgi`; this is a boolean value (default value is `true`) determining whether to use CGI attributes when crawling through the web pages or not:
+`krabbel` offers a second commandline option `-cgi`; this is a boolean value (default value is `true`) determining whether to use CGI argument(s) when crawling through the web pages or not:

 	./krabbel -url=http://127.0.0.1:8080/ -cgi=false

-Here all possible CGI attributes of linked URLs will be ignored while crawling through the given URL's links.
+Here all possible CGI argument(s) of linked URLs will be ignored while crawling through the given URL's links.

 By default `krabbel` prints out every URL it processes.
-If you don't want/need that you can use the `-quit` option to suppress those messages:
+If you don't want/need that you can use the `-quiet` option to suppress those messages:

 	./krabbel -url=http://127.0.0.1:8080/ -cgi=false -quiet=true